 About me

-I’m Stephen Glenn a Liberal Democrat by conviction; Northern Irish by birth, having spent eight years in England and nine in Scotland I now find myself back in Northern Ireland.
+I’m Stephen Glenn a Liberal Democrat by conviction; Northern Irish by birth, having spent eight years in England and nine in Scotland I found myself back in Northern Ireland.

 I’ve run, played bowls and football competitively, as well as taken part in many other sports for fun.